oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - A Client Attestation PoP JWT, introduced by this specification
 - Utilizing DPoP as defined in {{RFC9449}}

 Other specifications or profiles may define additional proof of possession mechanisms for use with the Client Attestation.
-Any such mechanism MUST demonstrate possession of the private key corresponding to the key in the `cnf` claim of the Client Attestation JWT and MUST define how a Challenge (see [](#challenges)) is incorporated into the proof of possession.
+Any such mechanism MUST demonstrate possession of the private key corresponding to the key in the `cnf` claim of the Client Attestation JWT and MUST define how server-provided freshness is achieved, either by incorporating a Challenge (see [](#challenges)) into the proof of possession or by an equivalent mechanism native to that proof of possession mechanism.
 Such specifications are also expected to register their own token endpoint authentication method value, analogous to `attest_jwt_client_auth` and `attest_jwt_client_auth_dpop` (see [](#as-metadata)).

 ## Client Attestation PoP JWT {#client-attestation-pop-jwt}